Entepotenz/traefik-dockersocket-proxy/README.md

 # HowTo
 1. execute `build-env.sh` to generate the `.env`
     - this is necessary to get the valid user GROUPID for haproxy (checkout this section [Why are you overwriting the user group of haproxy?](#Why-are-you-overwriting-the-user-group-of-haproxy))
+2. execute `docker-compose up`
+3. send HTTP GET request fo `whoami.localhost`
+    - if you do not get a HTTP 404 then everything is working :-)

 ## HowTo debug
 For each request haproxy writes a log line.